oasisprotocol/old-docs/src/operators/the-quest-rules.md

 * Top 10 Best Availability (v2) in April from 4/1 to 4/30: 50,000 tokens
 * Top 11-25 Best Availability (v2) in April from 4/1 to 4/30: 25,000 tokens
 * Top 26-50 Best Availability (v2) in April from 4/1 to 4/30: 15,000 tokens

-End of competition rewards
+* Top 10 Best Availability (v3) in May from 5/11 to 6/4: 50,000 tokens
+* Top 11-25 Best Availability (v3) in May from 5/11 to 6/4: 25,000 tokens
+* Top 26-50 Best Availability (v3) in May from 5/11 to 6/4: 15,000 tokens

+Participation [winners announced 🎉] [quest-winners])

-* All participants who don't double-sign: 5,000 tokens
+* All participants who participate in competition from beginning to end without double-signing: 10,000 tokens
-* First 30 entities on the network who stay through the end with no
-  double-signing: 10,000 tokens

 ### What's next